ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-The EU Clinical Trial Regulation (CTR) 536/2014, mandatory since January 2023 and now fully embedded in 2026 practice, has unified clinical trial authorization across all 27 EU member states through a single portal (CTIS).
-The regulation introduces the strictest transparency requirements in the world, a unique "Tacit Approval" mechanism that prevents administrative bottlenecks, and mandatory laypeople-accessible results summaries.
+The EU Clinical Trial Regulation (CTR) 536/2014, mandatory since January 2023 and now embedded in 2026 practice, has unified clinical trial authorization across all 27 EU member states through a single portal (CTIS).
+The regulation introduces the world's most rigorous transparency requirements, a Tacit Approval mechanism that prevents administrative indefinite holds, and mandatory layperson-accessible results summaries.
+For sponsors who have mastered the CTIS workflow, the EU is now a genuinely competitive region for Phase 2 and Phase 3 trial initiation.

-The Centralized Application Model
+The Centralized Application Model: How It Actually Works

 Compliance Requirements at a Glance